romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 “But those effort-points are not useful for me!”, a manager said.
 Please, hold on.
 They definitely are.
 For now they tell you which are the easiest user stories and which ones are the hardest.
 But even better, in a few cycles they will help you estimate when might the project be finished or when will a specific user story probably be done, according to its place in the backlog.
 And this estimate will be much more precise than any you could get from asking developers for time estimates.

-If in the future new user stories appear (<em>they will</em>), all you will have to do is to add them to the backlog, placing them according to their relative priority compared to the rest; and save some time to conduct a Backlog Refinement Meeting, in which the new stories will be estimated.
-The most important task of the Product Owner (that would be your role in Scrum) is to keep the backlog updated, estimated and prioritized; in order to make it useful to predict possible release dates.
+If in the future new user stories appear *(they will)*, all you have to do is add them to the backlog, placing them according to their relative priority compared to the rest; and save some time to conduct a backlog refinement meeting, in which the new stories will be estimated.
+The most important task of the Product Owner (your role in Scrum) is to keep the backlog updated, estimated and prioritized; in order to make it useful to predict possible release dates.

 ###2.3.
 Keep effort-based estimates time-independent

 Even though agile implementations usually replace time estimates by effort points (using scales such as Fibonacci or t-shirt sizes), some managers simply establish a link from those points or sizes to "their equivalent" in time.
 And they usually do that publicly, which means that everybody goes back to time estimates, thus ruining the whole thing again and making developers hate agile too (even though what they hate is a bad implementation of agile frameworks).

 <em>The key of using an effort-based system for story points is precisely to keep estimates separated from time</em>.
 The relative "effort" of a task is a much easier concept to analyze for developers, especially when comparing different user stories of a project.
 Moreover, estimating effort instead of time prevents common conflicts, mostly related to considering time estimates a "contract".
 As we have seen before, developers simply cannot estimate how long a software project is going to take.
 Linking effort points to their "time equivalent" will only lead to poor team morale, friction and false expectations, as we have seen before.
 Avoid that.
-There is another way to get to time estimates, indirectly!
+There is another way to get to time estimates: indirectly!

 ###2.4.
 In the first few cycles Team Velocity is yet unknown

-When planning a cycle *(sprint)*, the team will pick user stories from the top of the backlog until they consider it is enough work for the cycle.
-At this stage, having a shared [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)), can help to make sure all team members are aware of all the tasks that have to be completed for a story to be considered "done".
+When planning a cycle *(sprint)*, the team will pick user stories from the top of the backlog until they consider it is enough work for the new cycle.
+Having a shared [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)) can help planning, making sure all team members are aware of all the tasks that have to be completed for each story to be "done".

 Then, during the cycle review you will discover whether all user stories were completed as expected or if there were some changes (e.g. the team was not able to complete all user stories, or by constrast, all stories were completed early and some more were added to the cycle).

 As you will see, in the first few cycles there are usually some differences when comparing what the team planned to achieve and what it did actually achieve.
 However, this error tends to become smaller over time, achieving a similar pace, measured in number of story-points completed per cycle.
-This metric is what we usually know as Team Velocity.
+This metric is often referred to as *Team Velocity*.

-It is worth highlighting the importance of minimizing changes related to team members (such as replacing some or changing their dedication).
+It is worth highlighting the importance of minimizing changes related to team members (eg. replacing someone or changing her dedication).
 Any change of this sort will have a significant impact on velocity, which would undermine our capacity to forecast release dates.

 ###2.5 After a few cycles you will be able to estimate release dates, based on Team Velocity